 If the qualifying holdings have changed in your new firm, you must tell us of the changes in the qualifying holdings.

 Change in business details

-If your basic details have changed, for example your trading name or contact details, complete a changing standing data form.
+If your basic details have changed, for example your trading name or contact details, complete a changing firm details form.